159 Madison Ave. #2A

 Principal Security Consultant

-I am employed as a security consultant for the advisory services group of Symantec.
-In this role, I am responsible for discovering vulnerabilities in clients’ applications and networks, and advising in their remediation.
-I work remotely and on client sites for a variety of large and small clients.
+I was employed as a security consultant for the advisory services group of Symantec.
+In this role, I was responsible for discovering vulnerabilities in clients’ applications and networks, and advising in their remediation.
+I worked remotely and on client sites for a variety of large and small clients.

 |January 2005 - December 2006 – Interpublic Group of Companies, Inc